This was post was first published in February 2020 and was updated in 2021.

 - Reduced professional efficacy; i.e., doing a worse job at your job

-As you look around your workplace, you might see a few signs of burnout.
-Employees experiencing this phenomenon could be distracted and less productive, easily frustrated, avoiding social interactions like their normal lunchtime chat, or taking more sick days than before.
+As you communicate with coworkers in person or on video, you might spot a few burnout symptoms.
+Employees experiencing this phenomenon could be distracted and less productive, easily frustrated and avoiding social interactions — virtual or otherwise — or taking more sick days than before.

 With effects this widespread, it’s not surprising that burnout is an expensive problem.
-A study from the Stanford Graduate School of Business found that workplace burnout costs up to $190 billion per year in additional healthcare spending.
+A Stanford Graduate School of Business study found that workplace burnout costs up to $190 billion per year in additional healthcare spending.
 We already know that depression and anxiety add up to a loss of $1 trillion in productivity per year.

 Just like those mental health concerns, burnout threatens physical health as well as workplace wellness and interpersonal dynamics.